Certified Farmer’s Market

 Becoming a Certified Farmer’s Market or Producer

 To open a CFM or to become a Certified Producer (CPC) please contact the Tehama County Department of Agriculture.
 The Agricultural Commissioner issues CFM and CPC certificates.
+Further information about becoming a CPC can be found in our flyer.

 Certified Farmer’s Market Links